mariakrol/learn-kotlin-playground/README.md

 - [ ] Add generation as a task and integrate it into the build process
 - [ ] Remove the generated client from version control.

+### Email processing
+To implement checks of emails for the playground I choose GreenMail.
+It quite convenient tool and it allows to up SMTP server on the fly just before a test.

+**TODO:**
+- [ ] Setup SMTP in TeamCity automatically before a test
+- [ ] Wrap GreenMail to be able to change the tool